 - trained workers are leaving New Zealand to work overseas for higher pay rates

 - New Zealand manufacturers need workers to build machinery components for export.

-Metal fabricator (or fabrication engineer) appears on Immigration New Zealand’s immediate skill shortage list.
-This means the Government is actively encouraging skilled metal fabricators from overseas to work in New Zealand.
+The jobs of metal fabricator and sheetmetal trades worker appear on Immigration New Zealand’s regional skill shortage list.
+Metal fabricator also appears on Immigration New Zealand's construction and infrastructure skill shortage list.
+This means the Government is actively encouraging skilled fabrication engineers from overseas to work in New Zealand.